MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 - Apps from software vendors and developers that use the [Microsoft Information Protection SDK](https://docs.microsoft.com/en-us/information-protection/develop/overview).

-Services that currently support unified labeling include:
+##### Services that currently support unified labeling include:

 - Windows Defender Azure Threat Protection

 - Microsoft Cloud App Security

-    This service supports labels both before the migration to the unified labeling store, and after the migrationm, using the following logic:
+    This service supports labels both before the migration to the unified labeling store, and after the migration, using the following logic:

-    - If the Office 365 Security & Compliance Center has the same labels as those in the Azure portal, and the labels have been published from the Security & Compliance Center: Unified labels are used.
+    - If the Office 365 Security & Compliance Center has the same labels as those in the Azure portal: Unified labels are used.
+To select them in Cloud App Security, at least one label must be published to at least one user.

     - If the Office 365 Security & Compliance Center doesn't have the same labels as those in the Azure portal: Unified labels are not used.

 - Services from software vendors and developers that use the [Microsoft Information Protection SDK](https://docs.microsoft.com/en-us/information-protection/develop/overview).